Kiribati National Paralympic Committee

 The Kiribati National Paralympic Committee is the National Paralympic Committee representing Kiribati.
 The organization became full members of the International Paralympic Committee in October 2019.
-Kiribati was supposed to make their debut at the Summer Paralympics in the 2020 edition in Tokyo.
-However the country withdrew due to travel restrictions caused by the COVID-19 pandemic.
+Kiribati intended to make their debut at the Summer Paralympics in the 2020 edition in Tokyo, but withdrew due to travel restrictions caused by the COVID-19 pandemic.
+Kiribati debuted at the 2024 Summer Paralympics in Paris.